TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Remove \~/ssh/libre-bib.ssh file and run again:

-> bib setup-bib
+&lt;blockquote&gt; bib setup-bib &lt;/blockquote&gt;

 If the \~/ssh/libre-bib.ssh file looks OK, add following line top of your \~/.ssh/config file (or near a Host config for your system).

-> Include libre-bib.ssh
+&lt;blockquote&gt; Include libre-bib.ssh &lt;/blockquote&gt;

-If you want to add more ssh options for the Host, don\'t add them to libre-bib.ssh, because that could be overwritten if project/conf.env is changed.
+If you want to add more ssh options for the Host, don't add them to libre-bib.ssh, because that could be overwritten if project/conf.env is changed.
 Create another Host line with the same host name and add the option you want.